navaneeth001/STIX2viz/README.md

 ### Props

-stixJson (required): The STIX 2 JSON data to visualize.
+stixJson (required): The STIX 2.1 JSON data to visualize.
 If not provided, the component will render a sample json file,
 wrapStyle: style object that covers the style of outer wrapper of the visualisation
 graphStyle: style object that covers the style of the visualiser
+onNodeclick: A callback function that is called when a node is clicked

 ### Example